Last Updated on January 21, 2022 by Jim Ferri

 Über Culture on Museum Island

 Berlin is one of the world’s great cities for museums, with more than 170 institutions.
-Many of the most famous are grouped together on small Museum Island in the River Spree, which is a UNESCO World heritage Site.
+Many of the most famous are together on small Museum Island in the River Spree, which is a UNESCO World heritage Site.

 On the island you’ll find the Bode (sculpture and Byzantine art), the Pergamonmuseum (one of the best collections of antiquities in Europe), the Altes (Etruscan, Roman and Greek antiquities), the Neues Museum (best known for its Egyptian collection) and the Alte Nationalgalerie (modern art).
 Several bridges span the Spree allowing access to the island, one of the most popular being on Unter den Linden.